MikixIT/typing/README.md

 # typing
 I'm Learning

-Hi, if u are here by accident, HELLO! i'm Michael, 22yo from Italy and i wanna be a Programmer!
+Hey, if u are here by accident, HELLO! i'm Michael, 22yo from Italy and i wanna be a Programmer!
 Here i posting all my exercise n' Project
 I work a lot to reach my goal.
 See ya! :)